sedostheatre/sedos.co.uk/input/news/2025-04-01-join-the-trustees-or-management-committee.md

 * Candidates should send their application to [chair@sedos.co.uk](mailto:chair@sedos.co.uk) and [adrian@sedos.co.uk](mailto:adrian@sedos.co.uk).
 * An application should clearly state what role or roles they are applying for.
 * Although you may apply for both Board of Trustee and Management Committee roles, please consider which of these best suits your particular skill set and only apply for the appropriate one.
-If you are unsure as to where best your skill set may lie and where you could add most benefit, please contact Matt and Adrian to discuss.
+If you are unsure as to where best your skill set may lie and where you could add most benefit, please contact Matt and Adrian on the email addresses above to discuss.
 * An application should be accompanied by 50-75 words on your past involvement with Sedos and 50-75 words about why you want to apply and what you think they would bring to the role you are applying for (this is required for the AGM notice and will be publicised).
 You only need to do this once, regardless of the positions you are standing for.
 Should there be a contested election, you will also be granted the opportunity to speak briefly at the AGM.
-* Applications must be received by midnight on Thursday 1 May 2025 (four weeks before the AGM) so if there are multiple candidates we can properly advertise the candidates to members before the AGM.
+* Applications must be received by midnight on Tuesday 21 April 2026 (four weeks before the AGM) so if there are multiple candidates we can properly advertise the candidates to members before the AGM.
 Applications after this date may be disregarded.